LubomirHristov/ImageProcessingApp/README.md

 pytest server/tests
 ```

-Travis is used to run tests on git push.
+Travis CI is used to run tests on git push.

 ## Future improvements